nataliecardot/100-days-of-code/r2-log.md

 **Today's Progress:** Continued lesson on rendering UI with React.

 **Notes:**
-* Create React App installs react, react-dom, and react-scripts. react-scripts installs Babel (so can use latest JS syntax and JSX), webpack (to generate the build), and webpack-dev-server, which provides auto reload behavior.
+* Create React App installs the packages react, react-dom, and react-scripts. react-scripts installs Babel (so can use latest JS syntax and JSX), webpack (to generate the build), and webpack-dev-server, which provides auto-reload behavior.
 * Webpack's main purpose is to bundle JavaScript files for usage in a browser.
 It is a module bundler.
 A module is a reusable piece of code that encapsulates implementation details and exposes a public API so it can be easily loaded and used by other code.
 Stated differently, a module is an object referring to the functionality that will be exported from a file.
 Or, a module can be thought of as a container that holds related code which can then be exported to another file.

 ### R2D33